TanguyAladenise/EMString/README.md

 Do I need to say more? :)

+Installation
+===

+I still haven't setup the cocoapod for this repository, but if you want to start using EMString, download the archive and import the EMString folder in your Xcode project.

 Customization's magic
 ===

 If we talk about styling text then we talk about customization and versatility.
-EMString gives you comes with a set of default markup:
+EMString gives you precisely that.
+Firstly, it comes with a set of default markup:
 <ul><li>strong</li><li>em</li><li>p</li><li>u</li><li>s</li><li>and headings h1,h2,...,h6</li></ul>

 Those markup can be easily customized to fit your need.